 My vague awareness of Hamilton while growing up was negative.
 I grew up in Oshawa which in some ways is similar.
 While Hamilton was known as Steel Town, Oshawa was pretty much a General Motors town.
-Although I was not too conscious of it both were towns with a heavy union influence.
+Although I was not too conscious of it both were towns had a heavy union influence.
 Both were on Lake Ontario on opposite sides of Toronto which both cities love and hate.

 By high school I had become a football fan, particularly the Canadian Football League.
 Hamilton had a franchise, but for some reason I rooted for Montreal and of course hated the Ti-Cats.
 My father was a truck driver who liked to take his children on his trips one of which was to Hamilton.
 I remember going over the Skyway Bridge sitting high in the truck cab with the height making me dizzy and uncomfortable.
 We took the first exit and drove along an industrial road with all the steel factories blowing a lot of smoke and dropped off my dad's load and turned around to go back home.